civictechdc/civictechdc-website/README.md

 `bundle install`

-1. Install Jekyll globally.

-todo: Is this required, or will bundle install cover it?

 1. Get the site running on your local server.
+The previous step will have installed [Jekyll](https://jekyllrb.com/).

 `bundle exec jekyll serve`